 In the face of anticipated attacks on Medicaid and the Title X family planning program, Medicaid family planning SPAs can protect people's access to essential care at no cost.
-Further, SPAs provide a sustainable stream of federal dollars for states to use to fund these services.
+SPAs provide sustainable streams of federal dollars for states to use to fund these services.
 At a time when state leaders are working to respond to greater need for services with fewer state dollars, SPAs offer a solution.
 State leaders should take this opportunity to expand coverage and services under their existing family planning SPAs or apply for a new, comprehensive family planning SPA.

-31 Julia Paradise, Data Note: A Large Majority of Physicians Participate in Medicaid, KFF, May 10, 2017.
+&lt;sup>30 Julia Paradise, Data Note: A Large Majority of Physicians Participate in Medicaid, KFF, May 10, 2017.